 As I collaborate with a parent/instructor, the initial answer has more to do with changing the approach and mindset.
 The ultimate avenue for success is to reveal both math and art are used to describe concrete objects, tell a story, or reveal a vision.
 The integer blocks are an effective tool to enhance the student’s ability to make this connection and thrive in both subjects.

 Why Math Manipulatives?

-Young artists have a rich supply of images in their long term visual memory.
+Young artists have a rich supply of images in their long-term visual memory.
 These images are stored and built upon.
 They pull from these treasures as they create and communicate through their art.
 Long-term visual references have shape, color, angle, texture, and line.
 They increase and evolve.
-Resources are continually assessed while they are creating.
+Resources are continually assessed while the students are creating.
 Math-U-See Integer Blocks have a consistent shape, texture, and color, providing a concrete visual to represent the numbers.
-This, along with the Build-Write-Say steps, provides the learner with resources to store in their long term memory.
+This, along with the Build-Write-Say steps, provides the learner with resources to store in their long-term memory.
 When used along with these strategies, they are able to access these mental images making visual sense of the abstract math facts and concepts.